Purpose of Your Job Position

 Is subject to hostile and emotionally upset residents, family members, personnel, and visitors.

-Communicates with the medical staff, nursing personnel, and other department supervisors.
+Communicates with nursing personnel and other department personnel.

 Is subject to call-back during emergency conditions (e.g., severe weather, evacuation, post-disaster, etc.).